Types of Traffic Violations

 Strict Liability

 Generally, traffic infractions are "strict liability" offenses, meaning a motorist can be convicted of the infraction regardless of intent.
-For example, establishing that a driver exceeded the posted speed limit is sufficient for a conviction—whether the driver knew he or she was speeding is irrelevant.
+For example, establishing that a driver exceeded the posted speed limit is sufficient for a conviction—whether the driver knew they were speeding is irrelevant.

 Moving and Nonmoving Violations